 It might be helpful to set internal benchmarks based on past campaigns or time periods (last quarter or year).

 If you’re adding Marketing ROI to your marketing dashboard, you might want to also consider tracking these related marketing metrics for context.

-- LTV:CAC Ratio focuses on company-wide growth and includes sales contribution.
+- LTV:CAC ratio concentrates on company-wide growth and includes sales contribution

 - Cost per acquisition (CPA) is specific to online media spend.
 It calculates the cost of acquiring a customer via paid marketing (social, search, etc.).
 CPA is a direct marketing/response metric